Customer Experience Journey Mapping

 Customer-Centric Research and Data Analysis

-Greg Randall from Comma Consulting rolls up his sleeves and analyses customer-centric data to uncover insights into customer needs, emotions, and behaviours.
+Greg rolls up his sleeves and analyses customer-centric data to uncover insights into customer needs, emotions, and behaviours.

-A wide array of datasets are reviewed to ensure a comprehensive perspective of the customer is captured.
+A wide array of datasets is reviewed to ensure a comprehensive perspective of the customer is captured.
 This process ensures the voice of the customer is heard and leveraged.

 This process identifies pain points and journey blockers, forming the foundation for targeted improvements.